tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

     * Each CPU individualy gives the impression of paralellism (kind of pseudo-parallel fashion).
     * Nonetheless, it allows resource utilisation to be much more efficient.
     * The CPU is only doing one thing at a time and therefore that coordination and that access and that sharing of data is much more coherent and much easier to manage
     * Hyper-threading technology converts a single physical processor into two virtual processors, in turn, you get better processor performance since it’s improving the CPU’s efficiency, so it is improving the CPU’s efficiency not thread efficiency.
-Hyperthreading processes quicker, but the efficiency or inefficiency remains the same.
+    * Hyperthreading processes quicker, but the efficiency or inefficiency remains the same.
 * Disadvantages:
     * unipreccessor multithread system, there is a single processor and a single memory, so all of the memory is accessible to one processor and that is exactly the ideal situation.
 There are no blockages there, no complications in accessing that data
-    * multiprocessor system, ll of these CPUs are attempting to share information where some of that information is in each of the individual CPUs’ memories.
+    * multiprocessor system, all of these CPUs are attempting to share information where some of that information is in each of the individual CPUs’ memories.
-    * “shared memory” is a way to maje data to accessable for other CPUs
+    * **“shared memory”** is a way to make data to accessable for other CPUs
       * if it’s a dedicated multiprocessor system where all the CPUs can have access to a memory but then you have potential congestion and conflicts in terms of CPUs wanting to access the data simultaneously
     * <img src="./img/136.png" alt="alt text" width="500" height="300">
 * <img src="./img/137.png" alt="alt text" width="500" height="300">